roc-lang/examples/examples/Tasks/README.md

 The `run : Task {} Error` task resolves to a success value of an empty record, and if it fails, returns with an application `Error`.

-This simplifies error handling so that a single `handleErr` function can be used to handle all the application `Error` values that could possibly occur.
+This simplifies error handling so that a single `handleErr` function can be used to handle all the application `Error` values that could occur.

 ### Read Coordinated Universal Time (UTC) epoch